Ahmed-waled/Tiny_Compiler/README.md

 ### ID: 120210287

 ## Introduction:
-This project is a complete (to-do) compiler for the `Tiny` programming language. `Tiny` is considered as subset of the `C` language contains:
+This project is a complete compiler for the `Tiny` programming language. `Tiny` is considered as subset of the `C` language contains:
 - Data types: `int`, `float`, `string`, `bool`
 - Variables declaration is the same as `C`
      ```C